-The Ministry for Primary Industries (MPI) welcomes written submissions on any or all of the proposals contained in the Consultation Document.
-All written submissions must be received by MPI no later than 5pm on Monday 2 May 2016.
+The Ministry for Primary Industries (MPI) welcomes written submissions on the proposals contained in this Discussion Paper.
+All written submissions must be received by MPI no later than 5pm on Wednesday 14 June 2017.

 Written submissions should be sent directly to:

-Inshore Fisheries Management

-Ministry for Primary Industries

-P O Box 2526

-Wellington 6011

-or emailed to FMsubmissions@mpi.govt.nz
+Inshore Fisheries Management Ministry for Primary Industries P O Box 2526 Wellington 6011 or emailed to FMsubmissions@mpi.govt.nz